 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar!

-The MBK 2-Skewer Sode Kite is a medium-sized Sode 58cm (23") across and 87 cm (35") tall,
+The MBK 2-Skewer Sode Kite is a medium-sized Sode 58cm (23") across and a little more than that in height.

 Thinking of something a little bigger?
 Try a similar kite in wooden dowel and plastic.
-See the e-book up there on the right, which is handy for nicely-formatted printouts.
+See the E-books section over there on the right.
+E-books are handy for nicely-formatted printouts.

 The template shown above represents one side of the kite sail.
 You will now transfer these measurements to the sail plastic as follows...

 For this Sode, you need nine 30cm (12") bamboo BBQ skewers.
 Also, you need to cut off six short 0.15SL (4.4cm, 1 3/4") lengths of skewer.
 The photos show how these are all glued together.

 Two pairs of skewers have the pointed ends raised up off the table, forming the upper and lower horizontal spars.

 The remaining skewers are just lined up straight, flat against the table top.
 This is the vertical spar.
 To make sure there is no kink at the joins, get your head down low and look along the skewers.
 Do a little shifting, if necessary, before the glue dries!

 All glued and dried?
 Now all the tabs need to be folded and secured with clear sticky tape.

 Over there is a close-up photo showing one of the tabs.